pinalikefruit/pinalikefruit.github.io/index.md

 ---
 layout: default
 ---
-## The Top 10 Attack Vectors - by Risk

 A constantly updated guide that compiles best practices from security experts for **developers** in one place, helping them avoid attacks.